gowrinair1503/Brain-Stroke-Classification-using-CNN/README.md

 - Streamlit for interactive UI
 - Medical Imaging Datasets for training

+NEW UPDATE : MODEL IMAGE NOW AVAILABLE ON DOCKERHUB

 License
 - This project is open-source and available under the MIT License.